 A fit and healthy Pitbull should have an hourglass figure when you look down at his body, and you should feel his ribs during tummy rubs.

 It’s easy to see that Pitbulls are more physically sound than other dogs, but there are certain health problems the Red Nose Pit is more prone to.

 Their signature posture can hurt their joints.
 Their heavy frames and the position of their legs put a strain on their ligaments, which can cause chronic damage and even leg lameness.

 One way to prevent this condition is to make sure they don’t become overweight.

 Aside from skin issues such as allergies, Pitbulls are also likely to suffer retinal degradation.
 They may be having trouble with their vision if they often run into walls or get confused when you’re playing fetch.
 Take your Red Nose Pit to the vet if you see such symptoms.

 Hip dysplasia, degenerative myelopathy, and kneecap dislocation are some other health concerns that you should watch out for throughout your dog’s life.

-Just like all Pitbulls, the Red Nose Pit is a hardy dog that has a lifespan of up to 14 years.
+Just like all Pitbulls, the Red Nose Pit is a hardy dog that has a lifespan of up to 12 to 14 years.
 Some have been known to reach 16 years or even longer.

-How much does a Red Nose Pitbull cost?
+How Much Does a Red Nose Pitbull Puppy Cost?

 Because of the rarity of a Red Nose Pitbull, they can be more expensive compared to other APBTs.